nextflow-io/nextflow/docs/cli.rst

 ::

-    $ nextflow log RUN_NAME [options]
+    $ nextflow log [options] [run_name | session_id]

 **Extended description**

-The ``log`` command is used to query the execution metadata associated with every pipeline executed by *Nextflow*, the list of executed pipelines can be generated by issuing ``nextflow log`` at the terminal.
-Instead of ``RUN_NAME``, it's also possible to use ``SESSION_ID`` Moreover, this command contains multiple options to facilitate the queries and is especially useful while debugging a pipeline and while inspecting the pipelines' execution metadata.
+The ``log`` command is used to query the execution metadata associated with pipelines executed by Nextflow.
+The list of executed pipelines can be generated by issuing ``nextflow log`` at the terminal.
+Instead of run name, it's also possible to use a session id.
+Moreover, this command contains multiple options to facilitate the queries and is especially useful while debugging a pipeline and while inspecting pipeline execution metadata.

 **Options**